Understanding and Overcoming Misophonia, 2nd edition (2017) is now available on Amazon.com and all major book sellers. Both printed and eBook formats.

 Misophonia is not a sensitivity to the volume of the sound or to how loud the sound is.
-That’s hyperacusis, and that’s common, especially in small children.
-Hyperacusis can either develop in adulthood or continue from childhood.
+That’s hyperacusis.
+Hyperacusis can either continue from childhood or develop in adulthood.
 It can be tested by an audiologist by measuring the volume at which sound becomes painful.
 There are specific treatments that have been shown to reduce hyperacusis.

-In children, Sensory Processing Disorder (SPD) can also cause an intolerance of loud sounds.
+Sensory Processing Disorder (SPD) can cause an intolerance of loud sounds.
 SPD is a condition where a person has significant problems with multiple forms of sensory input such as touch, taste, smell, sight, and sounds.
 SPD is a general heightened sensitivity to sensory stimulation.
 It is not the same as misophonia, and it is not related to misophonia.[iv]
-A child with SPD may appear to have hyperacusis or phonophobia because of the way he or she reacts to sounds.
+A person with SPD may appear to have hyperacusis or phonophobia because of the way he or she reacts to sounds.

 Misophonia is not being irritated or upset by a continuous, loud, intrusive, or an irritating sound.
 There are people who, when they are in a situation where there’s a repeating sound, become very upset.
+The sound can be soft but continuous, such as traffic noise heard inside their home.
 These people are generally considered a highly sensitive person (HSP).
 Their level of tolerance for these obnoxious or irritating situations is not as high as with most other people.
 And so they get upset.
 For example, a person living near an airport says that they have an extreme emotional reaction to the sound of airplanes flying over.
 This may or may not be misophonia.
 Misophonia is being upset (triggered) by a single occurrence of the trigger.
 Suppose they are not upset by the sound of a single airplane, but are upset by the first airplane in the morning, knowing that many more will follow.
 This is more likely to be a case of HSP than misophonia; they are upset because they know they will be hearing airplanes all day long.
 And the airplane noise is going to be intrusive and irritating.
 This person may be very, very, very distressed by the noise, and the extreme emotions may be identical to the emotions from misophonia.
 The level of distress does not determine whether a person does or does not have misophonia.
 The determining factor for misophonia is that a person triggers – has an immediate response of irritation or disgust – to a single instance of the trigger stimulus.

 A person who is highly sensitive can also have misophonia.
 There may be certain sounds to which they are sensitive to because they are irritating sounds, but there are other sounds that are misophonic triggers.

-Finally, misophonia is not reaction to a sound like nails on the chalkboard, a baby crying, a knife on a bottle, a disc grinder, or a female scream.
-It is common to be irritated by these sounds; .
-They are part of the top ten most irritating sounds.
-It seems that we are genetically wired to respond to these sounds because they are similar in frequency to a baby crying, a sound which should make us take action.
+Finally, misophonia is not reaction to a sound like fingernails on the chalkboard, a baby crying, a knife on a bottle, a disc grinder, or a female scream.
+It is common to be irritated by these sounds.
+They are some of the top ten most irritating sounds.
+It seems that we are genetically wired to respond to these sounds because they are similar in frequency to a baby crying – a sound which should make us take action.

 With misophonia there is an immediate reaction to the trigger stimulus.
 The trigger stimulus generally takes the form of sounds or sights, and the stimulus causes an immediate and involuntary response.
 It’s a response that is jerked out of the person.

-The triggers are generally soft sounds.
-If you don’t have misophonia or if it’s not a trigger sound you may not even hear the sound; but for a person with misophonia, if they are in a room and someone across the room starts doing something that is a trigger to them, such as popping their gum, they are going to hear it and feel it.
+The triggers are generally soft sounds or common sights.
+If you don’t have misophonia or if it’s not a trigger sound you may not even hear the sound; but for a person with misophonia, when someone across the room makes a trigger sound, such as popping their gum, they are going to hear it and feel it.
 This is common with a misophonia trigger.

 Suppose a person is triggered by a baby crying.
 This could be misophonia, but maybe not.
 The way to tell is to perform two tests.
 The general principle is that we need to rule out that the person is responding to the volume of the trigger or to the meaning of the trigger – in this case, a baby in distress.
 Both of these can be tested using a recorded trigger.
 First, test to see if the person is triggered by a low volume cry.
 The crying needs to be a real trigger with the volume reduced by distance or by playing the recorded crying at lower volumes.
 If the person is triggered regardless of volume, it is probably misophonia.
 Next see if the person is upset by the meaning of the trigger by making it obvious that you are using a recording.
 Because it is a recording, there is no baby in distress who needs to be helped, and the person knows the baby is not in distress.
 If the person is triggered to a soft sound (low volume crying) where the meaning (baby in distress) is not a factor, then the person has misophonia.